+A simple majority shall constitute the quorum for convening the meeting.
 The NDMA shall seek technical recommendations from experts within MoAF for decision-making processes.
-The Incident Command Structures have been adopted for proper coordination of the key stakeholders during the containment operation.
-The incident command structure will allow a smooth flow of information from the national level to the incident area and vice versa.
+The Incident Command Structures have been adopted for proper coordination of the key stakeholders during the operation.
+The incident command structure will allow a smooth flow of information from the national level to the incident area and vice-versa.

-8.2 National Incident Command Committee
+8.2 National Incident Command Committee (NICC)

-The NICC is the highest technical and policy decision-making body for ASF prevention and containment activities in the country under the guidance of NDMA.
-The National Centre for Animal Health (NCAH) under the Department of Livestock (DoL) shall be the secretariat for the functioning of the NICC.
+The NICC is the highest policy decision-making committee for ASF prevention and containment activities in the country under the guidance of NDMA.
+It shall be responsible for providing overall guidance in the implementation of the NASFPCP both in the prevention as well as during the outbreak phase.
+The NICC shall liaise closely with the National Emergency Operations Centre (NEOC) for necessary support especially in the event of the national disaster and beyond.
+The National Centre for Animal Health (NCAH), DoL will be the secretariat to the NICC.